 - Add all of the pancakes ingredients into a blender.
-Then, blend for 3-5 minutes until a smooth batter has formed.
+Then, blend for about 2 minutes until a smooth batter has formed.

-- Once the batter is ready, heat a cast-iron skillet or non-stick pan over medium heat.
+- Let the batter rest and heat a cast-iron skillet or non-stick pan over medium heat.
 If necessary, add oil or butter to the pan so pancakes do not stick.

 - Next, use a ladle or measuring cup to add around ¼ cup of batter per pancake to the pan.
 Cook each pancake 3-4 minutes until small bubbles form on the surface of each pancake.
 The pancakes will start to dry out on top when they are ready to slip.
 Then, flip each pancake and cook for an additional 1-2 minutes until golden brown.
-Continue cooking until all the batter is used, which should be about 10 pancakes.
+Continue cooking the pancakes until all the batter is used, which should be about 10 pancakes.

 - Serve the pancakes immediately and top with maple syrup, fresh berries, or the topping of your choice.
 Enjoy!

 - Pancakes can be stored in a closed container in the fridge for up to 3 days and in the freezer up to 1 month.
 However, pancakes are best enjoyed day of for the best fluffy texture.
 Store between sheets of parchment paper so they do not stick together.